I love the sound of distance.

 We created a giant surround sound system in the valley by putting speakers on the hillsides left and right, in the middle about half a mile away and at the beautiful restaurant that is front and center.
 We put a small performing stage on a balcony that overlooked the whole scene.

 Matt Eakle and some of his favorite musician friends then joined me on the balcony on the day of the wine auction.
 He stood at the microphone with the musicians clearly wondering just exactly what we had in mind.
 You see, there was no written music.
 There was only me assuring everyone that they would know exactly what to play once they heard the sound.
-They did.

 Matt played one long, sweet note on his flute.
 He paused.
 The note drifted through the valley and came back to us from the distance.
 It filled the space like silver fog and took forever to dissipate.
 What followed was inspiring.
 All eyebrows of all musicians raised perceptibly and there was some competition as to who was going to get ahold of the microphone next.
 Brilliant cellist Alex Kelly won.